jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Script.md

 Create Script

-After selecting the service tree node, select the menu “Operation and Maintenance Tools - Script Management", and click **Create Script** in the Script List page.
+After selecting the service tree node, select the menu "Operation and Maintenance Tools - Script Management", and click **Create Script** in the Script List page.
 It supports manual input or upload script from local and it can set script parameters and timeout.

 Execute Script